quachpas/cap_flashcards/README.md

 Using the `--image_only` option is also useful to check whether the images are sufficiently distinct.
 3. One warning is given : 9540.quiz has no content on the back.
 This means that there are no explanations, only the solutions.
 If you want to see the output pdf, and _only_ for this file.
 You can use the `--file_name FILE_NAME` option.

+> Be warned that the output LaTeX document is not necessarily without syntax errors.
+If the source files are riddled with LaTeX Math mistakes, the document won't compile properly.

 ## Contributing